Be joyful in hope, patient in affliction, faithful in prayer. (Romans 12 v 12)

 A pile of medication sits on my bedside table staring at me as I awake, alongside a glass of water.
 I reach for it the moment my eyes open seeking relief from the torment of my diseased bones.

 I have however found that three things really help me live a fulfilled life despite uncertainty, pain and disappointment.

 Prayer, Patience, and Purpose

-As a result of seeking God’s guidance through my affliction, I have discovered a whole new level of patience over the past 7 years.
-Patience that has been a God-given gift as it’s not a natural attribute for me.
+As a result of seeking God’s guidance through my pain, I have discovered a whole new level of patience over the past 7 years.
+Patience has been a God-given gift as it’s not a natural attribute for me.

 I love how God answers prayers with what He knows we need rather than what we think we need.
 I thought I needed my affliction removed.
 God thought I needed the skills and emotional fortitude to live with my affliction and use it to help others.